 How to Trade Options on Robinhood

-If you’re wondering how exactly to go about trading options with Robinhood, we’ve outlined this in five steps below.
+If you’re wondering how to trade options with Robinhood, we’ve outlined this in five steps below.

 - Click the magnifying glass in the top right corner of your home page